Potassium is a mineral and an electrolyte in your body. Electrolytes are compounds that are able to conduct an electrical current.

 Potassium is found in many foods, especially fruits and vegetables.
 Less processed foods tend to have more potassium.

-Here are some examples of foods that are high in potassium:
+Here are some examples of foods that are high in potassium from the United States Department of Agriculture:

 Tips for Increasing Your Potassium Intake